EmiliosRichards/File-Management-System/README.md

 The File Management System must be able to:

-- Create new documents
-- Open and read documents
-- Edit documents
-- Delete documents
-- Search for documents
+- Creating, reading, updating, and deleting files (CRUD operations).
+- Organizing files into directories based on categories or tags.
+- Searching for files based on name, content, or metadata.

 ### Non-Functional Requirements